NickGrunert/master-thesis/modules/02_algorithm.typ

     Since the distance between two pixels is always 1, the parameter h can be omitted.
     While this is theoretically the most mathematically accurate way of calculating the derivative, it is also the most computationally expensive, since the kernel convolution can be optimized quite efficiently.
     Nevertheless, it is definitely a promising approach and will be included in the algorithm for later evaluation.
     A fourth method, called the sliding window approach, mimics the novel approach of calculating the gradient without the mathematical correctness of the division by $2h$.
-    This was used as a kind of test alongside the other methods, just for experimentation.
+    This approach was utilized as a form of exploratory experimentation, in combination with the other methods, to assess if it could be effective.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
     While all of the following implementations do not distinguish between the x and y directions, in this single section it is necessary due to implementation details where they need to be handled separately.